vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 It's important to keep in mind that the goal in these situations is not to start a war of XP versus Scrum, or to tell anyone that practices Scrum that they shouldn't use it because XP is the better choice.

-Often, one of the primary goals when working with a client is to introduce them to a different way of working and thinking.
+As consultants, often one of our client's goals is for Tanzu Labs to introduce them to a different way of working and thinking.
 It's not uncommon for a client to prefer to "just do Scrum" instead of XP.
 In a way, you already are.
 The process takes a lot of hints from Scrum and layers on many missing aspects, such as engineering practices.
 XP adds new tools to the software development toolbox.

 {{% callout %}}
 **Consulting Tip:** If you are a consultant, you never want to remind the client that they are there to learn from you and do exactly as you say.
 Only your clients can tell you why they are here.
 It is never a good idea to make assumptions about the circumstances by which they came to work with you.